 - An experience overview that lets customers know how they’ll receive tasks and where to look for additional information

-You can include links to resources or embed training videos, but make sure not to overwhelm your clients right out of the gate.
+You can include links to resources or embed training videos but don’t overwhelm your clients immediately.
 Welcome emails can be short and sweet—there will be plenty of time to fill in the gaps.

-Bonus best practice: Send the welcome email as soon as the deal closes.
+Bonus best practice: Send the welcome email when the deal closes.
 Don’t let too much time pass before customers hear from you.
-GuideCX helps you by sending automated welcome emails as soon as the project is created.
+If you can, automate welcome emails as soon as the project is created.

-By creating detailed task descriptions when you set up your project template, you make the onboarding process simple and frictionless for your customers—and easier on yourself.
-When you’re in a hurry to get things going it’s tempting to rush this step, but take the time to set this up properly.
+Creating detailed task descriptions when you set up your project template makes the onboarding process simple and frictionless for your customers—and easier on yourself.
+When you’re in a hurry to get things going, rushing this step is tempting, but take the time to set this up properly.
 Remember, you only need to do it once.
 All future projects that use the template will include your task descriptions.

 When it comes to detailed task descriptions, less is more.
 Be as clear and concise as possible.
 Specific instructions such as “Mark this task as ‘Done’ when you’ve completed the required action” are often all it takes for clients to feel comfortable getting started.
 You can always include a hyperlink to a help article if your customers need more guidance.

-In addition to including a specific call to action, make sure you allow enough time for the task to be completed.
+In addition to including a specific call to action, ensure you allow enough time for the task to be completed.
 Also, think about which tasks need to be finished before your customer can move to the next task in the project.
 Use the task dependency feature to track this.